3raxton/NoSleep/README.md

 ### **If there is any other problem, please refer to the <a href="hhttps://github.com/khanhas/spicetify-cli/wiki"  target="_blank">spicetify-cli wiki</a> to help troubleshoot your problem.**

-Hopefully the No Sleep theme helps improve your use of Mailspring and treats you well!
+Hopefully the No Sleep theme helps improve your use of Spotifty and treats you well!
 Cheers!